 Growth comes from internalizing your learnings and experiences.

 The result is knowing more than you’ve learned.

-Accomplishments and rewardable achievements comes from externalizing your learnings, and implementing an action plan with confidence.
+Accomplishments and rewardable achievements come from externalizing your learnings and implementing an action plan with confidence.

 But is it realistic to expect that one can maintain a high (or simply consistent) level of confidence during the journey through the uncharted discomfort zone(s)?
 Or is it natural that one will oscillate between periods of overconfidence and insecurity, especially until one is able to find the most “productive” level/balance of comfort/discomfort and confidence?